pascalandy/pair_programming_35tg2/pair_programming_04/README.md

 **Requirement 01**) As a user I should be able to upload picture normally. (under the hood it's in s3)

-**Requirement 02**) Have this site uploading into a folder.
+**Requirement 02**) Have this site uploading into a folder (site-01).
 I don't want to create a new bucket for each sites.
+So I'll be able to have a second site and upload it's content into site-02 folder in S3.

 ### About me
 Consider this task as a pair programming gig :) I’m working as a DevOps engineer using Docker, components like nginx reverse proxy, discovery services, PostgreSQL, Logentries, Load balancers all running remotely into containers.
 I’m not a newbie and you might as well learn from me too. :)